 The self-reporting initiative is available only to investment advisers.
 Participation does not shield eligible investment advisers from investigation or separate enforcement actions for other misconduct.
 There is no similar program for individuals, and Enforcement has expressly provided no assurances that associated persons will be offered similar settlement terms for their involvement in the violations.

 The deadline to self-report is four months away, but investment advisers would be well-served to act quickly to determine whether they will participate in the self-reporting initiative.
 In this regard, investment advisers should promptly review their Forms ADV and supplements to assess the sufficiency of their conflicts of interest disclosures associated with 12b-1 fees.
 To be sufficient, the disclosures must clearly describe the conflicts of interests associated with (1) making investment decisions in light of the receipt of the 12b-1 fees, and (2) selecting the more expensive 12b-1 fee paying share class when a lower-cost share class of the same fund was available to the same investor.

 Investment advisers that identify deficient disclosures and intend to self-report should consider voluntarily undertaking the remedial measures that will otherwise be ordered under the self-reporting initiative.

 Should you wish to discuss the self-reporting initiative, please contact any of the authors or any of McGuireWoods’ securities enforcement and regulatory attorneys.

-McGuireWoods’ securities and enforcement attorneys will continue to monitor and report on important developments for broker-dealer and investment advisers.
+McGuireWoods’ securities enforcement and regulatory attorneysattorneys will continue to monitor and report on important developments for broker-dealer and investment advisers.
 For further information, please contact the authors or any member of the McGuireWoods team.